romanCompoff/myFirstRepo/readMe.txt

-description file (chenge in origin for remote)
+description file (chenge in origin for remote repo)